VoiciD/VoiciD/README.md

 ## Servus👋

 I'm Daniel and i'm currently a student at the Hochschule Bremen in germany.
-I'am studying electrical engineering with focus on information technology.
+I'm studying electrical engineering with focus on information technology.
 You can reach me on Discord: voicid